 Bigger branches, measuring 100-150mm in diameter serves as posts.

 Based on the design that you choose for yourself, dig deep holes at least the height of your garden.
 You will also need to choose decently thick branches for the posts.
-I used the biggest I had, which was about 100-150mm diameter.
-These posts should be reasonably straight with minimal notches and the length should be at least twice the height of the height of the garden (plus some) – 1/2 will be under ground, 1/2 above ground and a little left over to trim flush with the timber beams.
+I used the biggest I had, which was about 100-150mm in diameter.
+These posts should be reasonably straight with minimal notches and the length should be at least twice the height of the garden (plus some) – 1/2 will be underground, 1/2 above ground, and a little leftover to trim flush with the timber beams.

 Continue until the level of the hammered soil is about 200mm from the surrounding ground level.

 With the beams in place, drill holes and screw beams to the posts.
 Ensure that the screw is long enough to go through both.
 Countersink holes if you like.
-If you have any corners, these may want to be mitred, however these sort of decisions are up to you.
+If you have any corners, these may want to be mitered, however, these sorts of decisions are up to you.

 Following the first run with the branches and once they are reasonably firm in their positions, start to trim the branches flush with the top of the timber beams.
-After a few cuts you will find that some branches are wobbly.
-If this is the case, you will need to keep squashing in appropriatly sized brances until this wobbling ceases.
-After a while you will notice that the wall is so dense that no gaps are apparent when looking through the front of the wall.
+After a few cuts, you will find that some branches are wobbly.
+If this is the case, you will need to keep squashing in appropriately sized branches until this wobbling ceases.
+After a while, you will notice that the wall is so dense that no gaps are apparent when looking through the front of the wall.
 If it is difficult to add new branches, use a hammer to smack the branches into position.
 Basically, if all of the branches are firm, you will have no structural problems in the future.

 By the time all of the branches are cut and each branch does not wobble, the wall should be about 4-5 rows deep – enough to hold soil back from falling through the front.